 - Deductibles: The amount of money you typically pay out of your own pocket for covered health services before your insurance benefits begin to pay.

-- Copayments: This is the amount of money you may have to pay a defined dollar amount ($10, $20, $30, or more, known as a copay) as a standard payment every time you use the pharmacy or go to a doctor.
+- Copayments: This is the defined dollar amount you may have to pay ($10, $20, $30, or more, known as a copay) as a standard payment every time you use the pharmacy or go to a doctor.

 - Out-of-pocket: The amount you pay out of your personal savings for covered medical services.
 This includes your deductible and coinsurance amounts.
 If you have high OOP expenses in a given year and hit the maximum, your insurance company then pays 100% of your covered services after you hit the maximum for the year.